Places to Study

 The first floor’s study spaces have a mix of tables, comfy chairs with armrests, couches and ottomans equipped with outlets Close to the building entrance, this area has natural light and is a convenient place to stop.
 Reservable group study rooms outline the neighboring open computer lab.
 Book a Study Room.

 The Kenan Science Library is a bright open space with large windows overlooking a courtyard, abundant white boards, and comfortable furniture.
-There are seven reservable spaces: four group work rooms with monitors or an overhead projector, two co-working spaces with monitors, and a “huddle” brainstorming space.
+There are seven reservable spaces: four group work rooms, two co-working spaces with monitors, and a “huddle” brainstorming space.